gviscoli/PCH.Docs/Weather Station POC/WeatherStation.md

+# Introduction
+The Internet of Things (IoT) is transforming the way people live and work.
+Beyond just the smart devices you use every day, IoT is revolutionizing the way companies do business allowing them to become faster, smarter, safer, and more efficient.

+Two out of three organizations are planning to use IoT even more in the next two years than they do today ([source](https://azure.microsoft.com/en-us/resources/iot-signals/)).
+As the IoT market matures, computing capabilities are increasingly being positioned at the edge.
+This brings processing and analysis power closer to connected data-generating devices and their users rather than handling data exclusively in the cloud or at remote data centers.
+Estimates show that by 2025, 75 percent of enterprise-generated data will be created and processed at the edge, up from less than 20 percent today.

 # Weather Station Proof of Concept
 This article explains the architecture of the PoC that I created for the realization of a first prototype of a home **Weather Station**.